 Interest in parallel disk systems has been spurred by the sharp decline in the price of small hard disk drives.
-The current ratio between the cost per Megabyte for large and small disks is somewhere between 2 and 5, and, with current market trends, this figure is only expected to rise.
-Previous research [Patterson:89] used minimal redundancy primarily to ensure acceptable levels of fault-tolerance.
+The current ratio between the cost per Megabyte for large and small disks is somewhere between 2 and 5, and, with current market trends, this figure is only expected to rise.2 Previous research [7] used minimal redundancy primarily to ensure acceptable levels of fault-tolerance.
 Performance gains from the added redundancy (if any) were viewed as a side effect.
 In our opinion, this should be reversed.
-With the aforementioned pricing trends, more redundancy should be used, primarily, to boost performance with fault-tolerance being a byproduct.
+With the aforementioned pricing trends, more redundancy should be used, primarily, to boost performance with faulttolerance being a byproduct.

 In this paper, we propose a novel technique for adding redundancy to disk arrays.
-Our approach is based on the Information Dispersal Algorithm (IDA) of Michael O. Rabin [Rabin:87].
-We show that IDA is superior to current approaches, namely: shadowing [Bates:85] and parity [Gibson:88].
+Our approach is based on the Information Dispersal Algorithm (IDA) of Michael O. Rabin [8].
+We show that IDA is superior to current approaches, namely: shadowing [1] and parity [6].
+It yields the best reliability and performance gains for every percent of added redundancy.